 Still not sure?
 Remember you can check our our step-by-step video showing you how to bleed a radiator, courtesy of one of our heating engineers, Rich Laniyan.
 And don’t forget, it’s a good idea to bleed all your radiators at the same time.

 Top tip: valve fall-out

 If that happens and you can’t get it back in right away, don’t panic.
-Turn the radiator valves off via the screw or dial valve at the bottom, and that should stop more water getting in while you re-attach the screw.
+Turn the radiator valves off via the screw or dial valve at the bottom.
+That should stop more water from getting in while you re-attach the screw.

 With these boilers, you can actually let out too much air, making the pressure too low.
 If that happens, it’s usually just a question of turning a valve to let in some more water – but again, check your boiler manual to find out the process for your model.

 Can’t find the boiler manual?

 To be honest, who can?
 If this applies to you, check the make and model on your boiler itself.
 Once you have this info, you can head online to the manufacturer’s website where you’ll be able to download a new manual.

 Take control of your heating with a smart thermostat

 Now your radiators are all performing as they should, wouldn’t it be great to make your home more energy-efficient?
 With a smart thermostat, you can do just that.

 Smart thermostats help you control your heating from wherever you are.
 You can change the temperature, or even turn your heating on or off – all from your phone, tablet, or other device.